Yukgeori Market: History and etymology

-The market was named Yukgeori because it was a naturally occurring market originally formed at a yukgeori(meaning six way intersection).
+Yukgeori means a six-way intersection; the market was so named because it naturally developed at such an intersection.
 There was a cattle market along the Musimcheon Stream, a market for agricultural products and firewood, a soup restaurant and a blacksmith.
 This was the beginning of the market, formerly known as the Cheongju Market, during the Joseon Dynasty.
 Since 1973 the market has been called Yukgeori Market.

 Namseokyo Bridge, built around the end of the Goryeo Dynasty, a stone bridge about 80 meters long, was buried in the market floor in 1936.
 It is said that damage occurred whenever the Musimcheon Stream near the market flooded.
 During the period when Korea was under the Japanese colonial occupation, the surrounding area was reclaimed and Namseokgyo Bridge was gradually buried.
 Every year 'Namseokgyo Dakgyo Nori' festival is held at the market on the occasion of Daeboreum.
 'Namseokgyo Bridge' is the symbol of the Yukgeori Market.
 The stone bridge is divided into six colours, symbolising the type of goods available with red representing meat, yellow representing processed foods, orange representing fruits and vegetables, green representing agricultural products, purple representing industrial products, and blue representing marine products.